vitordeoliveira/vitordeoliveira/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi, I'm Vitor de Oliveira 🦀.
+# Hi, I'm Vitor de Oliveira 🦀
 I'm a developer based in Hannover - Germany (Moving to Portugal soon)...

-My Main professional tech is JS and everything around (TS, React, Node, etc...).
+My Main professional tech is JS and everything around (TS, React, Node, etc...)

-By heart, I am a Rustacean 🦀.
+By heart, I am a Rustacean 🦀

 As an Engineer, I have already worked with more languages and techs than I can count.
 But my focus is Rust and JS.